What do popular CEOs do better?

 If you look at the criteria by which the employees assess their bosses, you will find aspects such as respect, a good working environment, salary, security, good career prospects, promotion of talents or above-average employee offers.
 Ultimately, this shows that good leadership is oriented towards the wishes of the employees.

-It is interesting, however, that the most popular managers of German workers from very different industries such as the manufacturing industry, from consulting firms, insurance or trading companies.
+What is interesting, however, is that the most popular managers among German employees come from very different sectors such as manufacturing, management consultancies, insurance or trading companies.

 Chefs from the automotive industry are at the forefront - only in Germany